 Apart from working on the next Smith story, other current writing projects include the completion of a major monograph on John Heartfield, the German anti-Nazi photomontage cartoonist who worked primarily during the nineteen twenties and thirties.
-This is due to be published during 2014.
+This was published in 2014.
 He is also doing research for a more “serious” novel on everyday life in Arles under the German occupation between November 1942 and August 1944.

 Again like Smith he lives in a small house near the Roman Amphitheatre in Arles where he concentrates on writing, reading, cooking and trying not to drink too much.
 He does indeed have two adult daughters and a retired track greyhound called Arthur.
 All further similarity with Peter Smith stops there.